-A percent is an abbreviation for a fraction where the denominator is 100. "%" means "over 100."
+A percent is an abbreviation for a fraction where the denominator is 100.
+That fancy "%" sign means "over 100."
 So that 64% you got on your history pop quiz last week?
-Yeah - that wasn't actually out of 70, sorry to say.
+Yeah, that wasn't actually out of 70, sorry to say.
 You might want to hold off on the bragging.

-Notice that each of these fractions with denominator 100 can also be written as a decimal, so
+Notice that each of these fractions has a denominator of 100, so we can also write them as decimals:

 3% = 3/100 = 0.03

 200% = 200/100 = 2

 To get from a decimal to a percent, we move the decimal point two places to the right (because there are two zeros in 100) and add a percent sign.
 Take a gander:

 0.366 = 36.6%